Shamiso-Tirivanhu/Loans-Status-Prediction-Using-Python-Machine-Learning/README.md

 This project focuses on developing a predictive model for loan approval status using machine learning techniques.
 By analyzing applicant details such as income, credit history, and loan amount, the model provides an automated decision-making tool for financial institutions.

-The diagram below demonstrates the relationship between
+The diagram below demonstrates the relationship between Loan Status and Married and unmaaried.
+It depicts that people who are married stand a higher chance of getting a loan as opposed to people who are not married.
+A plausible reason this might be the case could be that married couples can assist each other in paying back the loan.
+Whereas, singles might grapple to pay back the loan by themselves.

 ![image_alt](https://github.com/Shamiso-Tirivanhu/Loans-Status-Prediction-Using-Python-Machine-Learning/blob/3988c0a19cd53d787625512c9fc542344006b506/Loan%20Status%20and%20Married%20.png)